fragnova/fragnova/README.md

 The App Explorer will now connect with your local node and will show the blocks being produced by your node in real-time.

 ## License
-Pallets are licensed under the [BUSL-1.1](https://spdx.org/licenses/BUSL-1.1.html) license, while the rest of the Clamor source code is licensed under [The Unlicense](./LICENSE) license.
+Clamor is licensed under the terms of the [BUSL-1.1](https://spdx.org/licenses/BUSL-1.1.html) license.